mkarner07/mkarner07.github.io/_posts/2023-12-17-Why-the-early-bird-mentality-is-wrong.md

 After finishing my workday at 1 p.m., I did not have much energy left.
 I found myself just lying on the couch and watching TV or some Youtube videos.
 Also on the evening it was difficult: I had to go to the bed at about 9:15 p.m. to get at least 7 hours of sleep.
 This did not work very well and I often was wake until after 10 p.m. resulting in way too little sleep.

 At university this was easier.
 I was able to plan my study-sessions myself and was not restricted much by lectures.
 They started at about 9 a.m. the earliest.
-Thank god!
+Thank God!

 The best time for me to study was before lunch and in the late afternoon.
 Between 10 a.m. and 1 p.m. when the morning tiredness was over I did get a lot of studying done.
 Additionally I thrived in the later afternoon between 4 p.m. and 10 p.m.
 At that time the ”soup coma” from lunch was finally overcome.